-ALH 225

-Nutrition and Health Education 3 credits; 45 lecture hours
+ALH 225 Nutrition and Health Education

-Students are introduced to nutritional needs for healthy oral structures.
-Student will learn MyPlate, the role of nutrients in oral health and oral implications of eating disorders.
-After completing this module student will gain sufficient knowledge to educate patient, and to integrate nutrition into care and treatment of dental patients.
-This course shows the relationships between dental disease, lifestyle, eating habits, and oral health.
+Students are introduced to nutritional needs for healthy living and disease prevention.
+Students will learn the role of nutrients and eating disorders.
+Students will explore contemporary nutrition issues, analyze dietary plans as well as understand basic principles of nutrition.
+After completing this course, students will gain sufficient knowledge to educate patients, and to integrate nutrition into the care and treatment of patients.

-ALH 305 (formerly MAS 211)

-Pharmacology for Allied Health Professionals 3 credits; 45 lecture hours
+ALH 305 (formerly MAS 211) Pharmacology for Allied Health Professionals